 On your right are four doors to four praying cells.
 Open the first one to have a look.
 The 1st, 2nd and last are all empty.
 The third one has a Zombie guarding something.
-Keep to the left (far away from the doors) and we will handle him on return.
+Keep to the left (far away from the doors) — we will handle him on our return trip.

-On the South West side is a gold sarcophagus.
-Get 3 Moss Arrows on the floor next (West of) the sarcophagus.
+On the Southwest side is a gold sarcophagus.
+Get 3 Moss Arrows on the floor next to (West of) the sarcophagus.
 Pick and enter the door nearby (not the four praying cell doors).
-Enter the follow the staircase up, picking up a Fire Arrow and a Moss Arrow on the way.
+Follow the staircase upwards, picking up a Fire Arrow and a Moss Arrow on the way.

 Drop your Holy Symbol into the Lunar Pool to have it blessed, and pick up the Blessed Holy Symbol.

 Come back down to the cell with a Zombie.
 Save game, crouch and move all the way up to the third door.
 Open the door: the Zombie is right in front of your nose.
 Never mind, he will not notice you as long as you do not try to move or stand up.
 Locate the hammer behind him, slightly to your left.
-Lean forward and grab the Gold Hammer (75;0;0).
+Lean forward and grab the .
 Close the door, stay crouched and move away.
-Warning: I cannot do this in Thief Gold.
+Warning: While I can do it in Original Thief Dark Project, I cannot accomplish this in Thief Gold.
 I was so surprised when I opened the door and he started moving.
-Therefore, be ready to run away and use a Fire Arrow on the Zombie.
+Therefore, be ready to run away or use a Fire Arrow on the Zombie.

-Starting from the St Jenel’s Basement, we are going to the Winter Tunnels and the secret room indicated by Brother Renault.
+Starting from the St Jenel’s Basement, we are going to the Winter Tunnels and the secret room indicated by Brother Renault (or for OP, that will be indicated by Brother Renault).
 Opposite the gold sarcophagus is a hole and a ladder going down.
 Climb down and study hand-drawn tunnel map.
-I draw it from memory, and free handed.
+I draw it from memory, free handed.
 The general directions are correct, but do not trust the details like sizes and lengths.

-We arrived at the South East side of the Winter Tunnels, supposedly built for the brothers to hide from the winter cold.
+We arrived at the Southeast side of the Winter Tunnels, built for the brothers to hide from the winter cold.
 The tunnel is dark, and is patrolled by only one Zombie.
 Along the path are several niches where you can hide, so you do not need to attack the Zombie.

-After three left turns, you arrive at a T-junction, and the patrol path.
+After three left turns, you arrive at a T-junction.
 Turn right and head towards the room next to the secret room.
 The button to open the secret door is well hidden, and you need Brother Renault, or me, to tell you where it is.
 Stand on the top of the steps on the East side of the room, and refer to this screen shot to locate the button.

 When the Zombie is away, lean forward to press the secret button.
 A secret door (not the fancy gold one, but part of the stone wall) will make a clicking sound and slide backwards.
 Get inside the secret room to collect a vial of Holy Water (two when playing Normal and Hard Difficulty), a Land Mine (two when playing Normal Difficulty) and two Moss Arrows from the table, and also four Water Arrows from the Foot Locker.

 Go back to the T-junction of the Winter Tunnels, referring again to the annotated tunnel map.
 Move West to go to the Alchemy Laboratory.
-To kill this one, simply plant a Land Mine on his patrol path when he is away.
-Note that planting Land Mines is noisy and incurrate unless you drop it on moss.
+To kill this Hammer Haunt, plant a Land Mine on his patrol path when he is away.
+Note that planting Land Mines could noisy and inaccurrate unless you drop it on moss.

-You can also wait for him and backstab him with your Sword, but better Moss Arrow the floor beforehand.
-When it is dead, move along his patrol path to collect a Gemstone (0;100;0) and a Silver Nugget (50;0;0) at the inidicated locations.
-On the table at the North West corner, get a Healing Potion and from inside the Chest take a vial of Holy Water.
+You can also wait for him and backstab him with your Sword, but better Moss Arrow the floor beforehand, so that you can run up to him without being heard.
+When it is dead, move along his patrol path to collect a and a at the locations inidicated on the map.
+Take the Healing Potion on the table at the Northwest corner.
+Open the Chest to get a vial of Holy Water.

 From St Jenel’s Basement, ride the elevator up.
 Enter the doorway on the North to the Ceremonial Area.

 Since there is a Zombie waiting for you at the bottom of the stairs, do not follow the steps.
 Instead, move to the ledge on your left.
 Drop noiselessly down to the wooden bench just under you.
-Get the Cemetery Key from the Chest next to you, and quietly grab the Purple Vase (0;0;50) on the table.
-Sneak (while crouching) past the Zombie and up the stairs, or just run up and leave.
+Get the Cemetery Key from the Chest next to you, and grab the on the table.
+Crawl past the Zombie and up the stairs, or just run up and leave.